Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Stating the

 Returning to the above partial fold factorization $(*)$ of length~$J$, to say that $(*)$ \emph{has maximal folds} means that for each $j=1,\ldots,J$ the map $g_j \from T_{j-1} \to T_j$ is a maximal fold factor of the foldable map $h^{j-1} \from T_{j-1} \to T$. \end{definition}

-\begin{theorem}[Stallings fold theorem; see {\cite[Lemma 4.3]{\RelFSHypTag}}] Every foldable map $f \from S \to T$ has a fold factorization with maximal folds.
-More precisely, \begin{enumerate} \item Given a partial fold factorization $(*)$ of length $J$ as in Definition~\ref{DefPartialFoldFactorization}, \begin{enumerate} \item The sequence $(*)$ is a fold factorization if and only if $h^J$ is locally injective, if and only if $h^J$ has no foldable turns (see Lemma~\ref{LemmaTreeMapInjective}). \item For each foldable turn $\{e^{\hphantom\prime}_J,e'_J\}$ of $T_J$ with respect to $h^J$, the factorization $(*)$ extends to a partial fold factorization of length $J+1$, by factoring $h^J$ as
+\begin{theorem}[Stallings fold theorem; see {\cite[Lemma 4.3]{\RelFSOneTag}}] Any foldable map $f \from S \to T$ has a fold factorization with maximal folds, and a fold factorization with length~$1$ folds.
+More precisely, \begin{enumerate} \item Given a partial fold factorization $(*)$ of length $J \ge 0$ as in Definition~\ref{DefPartialFoldFactorization}, \begin{enumerate} \item The sequence $(*)$ is a fold factorization if and only if $h^J$ is locally injective, if and only if $h^J$ has no foldable turns (see Lemma~\ref{LemmaTreeMapInjective}). \item For each foldable turn $\{e^{\hphantom\prime}_J,e'_J\}$ of $T_J$ with respect to $h^J$, the factorization $(*)$ extends to a partial fold factorization of length $J+1$, by factoring $h^J$ as

 where $g_{J+1} \from T_J \to T_{J+1}$ is the maximal fold of the edges $e^{\hphantom\prime}_J,e'_J$ with respect to $h^J$.
-It follows that if $(*)$ has maximal folds then the extended partial fold factorization also has maximal folds. \end{enumerate} \item There is an upper bound to the lengths of all partial fold factorizations of $f$ with maximal folds. \end{enumerate} Combining \pref{ItemOneMoarFold} and \pref{ItemFoldSequenceBound}, a sequence of foldable turns as in \pref{ItemArbitraryFolds} can be chosen arbitrarily, always resulting in a fold factorization of $f$ with maximal folds. \end{theorem}
+It follows that if $(*)$ has maximal folds then the extended partial fold factorization also has maximal folds. \end{enumerate} \item There is an upper bound to the lengths of all partial fold factorizations of $f$ with maximal folds. \item A sequence of foldable turns as in \pref{ItemArbitraryFolds} can be chosen arbitrarily.
+The result will be a fold factorization of $f$ with maximal folds (by combining \pref{ItemOneMoarFold} and \pref{ItemFoldSequenceBound}). \item Starting with any fold factorization of $f$ with maximal folds, each maximal fold factor $g_j \from T_{j-1} \to T_j$ of length $2$ can be refactored as two length~$1$ folds.
+The result will be a fold factorization of $f$ with folds of length~$\le 1$. \end{enumerate} \end{theorem}

-\paragraph{The sewing needle lemma.} For application in Section~\ref{SectionTwoOverAllStepThree} at the end of the last step of the proof of the \TOAT, here we analyze a particular class of maximal folds.